powerjungle/fbridge-asyncio/README.md

 ExecStart=/usr/bin/python3 /home/pi/fbridge-asyncio/fbridge-asyncio.py
 User=pi
 Restart=always
-RuntimeMaxSec=3600
+RuntimeMaxSec=86400

 [Install]
 WantedBy=multi-user.target
 ```
-Change `RuntimeMaxSec` to something else if you don't want it to restart so fast.
+Change `RuntimeMaxSec` to something else if you want it to restart with a different period.

 Example service file for matterbridge:
 ```